JairParra/Logreg_LDA_from_scratch/README.md

 # Logreg_LDA_from_scratch
-Implementing Logistic Regression and LDA from scratch.
+Implementing Logistic Regression and LDA from scratch, as well as data cleaning,  visualizations, k-fold cross-validation, CV-search, data-shufffling and feature engineering.

 Our paper:
 https://www.overleaf.com/read/nspmywnqmqhv